A Little Toothbrush History

 Did you know the first toothbrush was invented in 1498?
 How far have we evolved since then?
 Little has changed until now.

 Only a few years ago we had 3 choices in toothbrush categories, hard, medium and soft.
 It was actually difficult finding a soft toothbrush as the majority sold were hard and medium.
 Opinions have certainly changed as we have found out what a couple of decades of over brushing has done to our teeth and gums.

 Do you have a perfect routine?

-If you brush at two to three times a day any plaque build up is most likely the result of the difficulty reaching into the awkward areas of your mouth.
-The back of your rear molars are a good example.
+If you brush at two to three times a day any plaque build-up is most likely the result of the difficulty reaching into the awkward areas of your mouth.
+The back of your rear molars is a good example.
 Unless you are a python this area is extremely difficult to brush effectively!

 Plaque is sticky but isn't that difficult to remove.
 For most people, the plaque build-up occurs at the gum line.
 The complication that arises is if you brush your gum line too roughly you can damage your gums.

 The best solution is to use a water flosser with a low abrasion Xylitol toothpaste delivery system.
 Water flossing is very effective at removing biofilm and plaque.
 By adding a low abrasion, calcium-rich toothpaste to this routine we have the perfect solution.